 Role of the group

-The Group will identify where there is potential for collaborative solutions to be developed and promoted nationally, in order to deliver more effective and consistent protection and support for children and families.
-It will also provide scrutiny and advice to Scottish Government on proposed policy changes.
+The role of the group is to identify collaborative solutions in order to deliver more effective, consistent protection and support for children and families and to reduce duplication of effort.
+The Group also provides scrutiny and advice to Scottish Government on proposed policy changes.

-- Children and Young People Spokesperson, Vice Chair, COSLA
+- Maree Todd, Minister for Children and Young People (Chair)

 - Iona Colvin, Chief Social Work Adviser, Scottish Government

 - Peter Diamond, Head of Leisure and Lifelong Learning, Orkney Council and Association of Directors of Education in Scotland (ADES) representative

 - Alison Gordon, Chief Social Work Officer, North Lanarkshire and Social Work Scotland representative

 - Susan Hannah, Head of Children and Young people Improvement Collaborative, Scottish Government

 - Anne Houston, National Chair, Child Protection Committees Scotland